 Directors have considerable responsibilities and liabilities.
-A breach of duties by a director is an offence under the CA and could result in a civil suit under common law or criminal liabilities and prosecutions under statutory duties.
-In certain circumstances, the Court may make an order to disqualify the person from being a director.
+A breach of duties by a Director is an offence under the CA and could result in a civil suit under common law or criminal liabilities and prosecutions under statutory duties.
+In certain circumstances, the Court may make an order to disqualify the person from being a Director.

-37 SGX LR 1207(19)(b)
+42 SGX LR 1207(19)

-- 01. Directors' Legal Duties
+- 1. Directors' legal duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- 9. Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices

-In addition, the SGX LR 720(2) would require a director to resign from the Board immediately after being disgualified from acting as a director in any jurisdiction for reasons other than on technical grounds.
+In addition, SGX LR 720(2) would require a Director to resign from the Board immediately after being disqualified from acting as a Director in any jurisdiction for reasons other than on technical grounds.
 Some of the significant and common breaches are detailed below:

-Offence Effect Any other breach of trust e.g. theft, misappropriation of property, non-payment of employees' wages, etc. Subject to criminal prosecution S157(1) & (2) Duty to act honestly and with reasonable diligence and Duty not to make improper use of position and information Fine not exceeding \$5,000 or imprisonment for a term not exceeding 1 year 39 S165(1) Duty to disclose interests that directors have in the company Fine not exceeding \$15,000 or imprisonment for a term not exceeding 3 years; further fine of \$1,000 for every day offence continues after conviction 156(1) & (5) Duty to disclose potential conflicts of interests in transactions or ownership or property Fine not exceeding \$5,000 or imprisonment for a term not exceeding 1 year 40 199(1) Duty to keep proper accounts Fine not exceeding \$2,000 or imprisonment not exceeding 3 months and also subject to a default penalty SFA Section 218, Chapter 289 Insider dealing offence Fine not exceeding \$250,000 or imprisonment for a term not exceeding 7 years or both.
-38 CA Section 157(3)(b)39 CA Section 156(10)
+Offence Effect Any other breach of trust e.g. theft, misappropriation of property, non-payment of employees' wages, etc. Subject to criminal prosecution S157(1) & (2) Duty to act honestly and with reasonable diligence and Duty not to make improper use of position and information Fine not exceeding \$5,000 or imprisonment for a term not exceeding 1 year.
+43 S165(1) Duty to disclose interests that Directors have in the company Fine not exceeding \$15,000 or imprisonment for a term not exceeding 3 years; further fine of \$1,000 for every day offence continues after conviction.
+44 156(1) & (5) Duty to disclose potential conflicts of interests in transactions or ownership or property Fine not exceeding \$5,000 or imprisonment for a term not exceeding 1 year.
+45 199(1) Duty to keep proper accounts Fine not exceeding \$5,000 or imprisonment not exceeding 1 year and also subject to a default penalty.
+46 SFA (Chapter 289) Section 218 Insider dealing offence Fine not exceeding \$250,000 or imprisonment for a term not exceeding 7 years or both.
+47

+43 CA Section 157(3)(b)